Fasil005/time_took_decorater/README.md

-## The Time Took Decorator helps you to find and print the time of taken for execution of a fucnction.
+## The Time Took Decorator helps you to find and print the time taken for the execution of a function.

 ### Clone this timetook.py into your project